-- GSP stage 1 Written warning

-- GSP stage 2 Single governor meeting.
+- GSP stage 1 Written warning - GSP stage 2 Deputy head teacher and Headteacher panel. - GSP Stage 3 Single governor panel along with Headteacher and Deputy Headteacher.

-- GSP Stage 3 Full governor's panel.

 This is aimed at being a preventative intervention involving student, parent, leadership, and governance.
 Wherever possible, a student will follow the GSP process before a permanent exclusion is considered.
 Where behaviours continue beyond this point, Secondary Inclusion Panel (SIP) may be used to support.